Ceyreste

 Between Cassis (15 km) and Saint-Cyr (18 km) and 5 km north of La Ciotat.

-Finally, don’t forget that Ceyreste is very close to the sea and the famous calanques (deep narrow creeks) of Cassis as well as the beaches of Saint Cyr and Bandol.
+Finally, don’t forget that the sea is very close to Ceyreste; the famous Calanques of Cassis are just a short walk away, as are the beaches of Saint-Cyr and Bandol.

 Fortified mediaeval church.